rishabhswarnkar/webflow/docs/REPORT.md

 ## Conclusion

-Neon provides the best balance of features, performance, and cost for Webflow's App Generator initiative.
+Neon provides the best balance of features, performance, and cost for Webflow's App Generator.
 Its serverless architecture, PostgreSQL compatibility, and strong AI integration capabilities make it an ideal choice for both developers and end-users.